 When users shop at a store, they are often asked for their email IDs by salespersons so they can be added to the customer database for future promotions.
 Customers sometimes provide fake email IDs or IDs which they don’t really use in order to avoid being spammed by businesses.
 This prevents businesses from reaching out to their customers and making sure their voice is heard.
 However, with mobile push notifications there is no chance of providing fake information as customers have already shared their numbers while downloading the app.
 They are easier to subscribe to — users just need to receive a single opt-in prompt and allow permission.

 Emails are not the best option for urgent messages that need to be shared in real time.
 They often are delivered to SPAM folders, delivered in lag, or even not delivered at all.
 Push delivery is much quicker and comes with a greater guarantee of being delivered.
 They pop up on the user’s screen almost instantly after being sent and users almost always see them, even when they don’t engage with them.
-Push is a better option for time-sensitive messages such as reminders, order delivery updates, fraud alerts, bank OTP transactions, and so on.
+Using the push notification service is a better option for time-sensitive messages such as reminders, order delivery updates, fraud alerts, bank OTP transactions, and so on.

 Email messaging requires a lot of careful planning around the design, messaging etc. It is not very quick to execute.
 In comparison, mobile push marketing messages have a quicker turnover, they do not require a lot of effort in terms of designs and copy.
 So sending a higher frequency of push messaging (maybe once a day) is possible.
 Businesses can scale up push messaging more easily, which is very difficult to achieve with email.
 They can stay in touch with customers more closely via push than via emails, which are at best sent weekly or bi-weekly.